Right Angle Club 2017

 With some reservations, the Medicare agency calculates half its expense is devoted to the last four years of someone's life, all of its present expense is approximately $50 billion annually.
 Unfortunately, 9 million Medicare recipients are disabled but not yet aged 65, so terminal care costs less than $143,000 per person in year 2000 dollars, if you include many permanently disabled persons.
 Reversing the calculation, you might save $200,000 per person if you paid for nothing but terminal care.
 Additionally paying for childbirth and neonatal costs might still reduce average savings to approximately $175,000, or about half.
 That's approximately how you might justify the slogan, "Paying for only the essential two ends of life, would likely cut government costs in half."
-Another way of looking at it would to accept Mrs. Sibelius's approximation that half of Medicare costs are borrowed.
+Another way of looking at it would be to accept Mrs. Sibelius's approximation that half of Medicare costs are borrowed.
 Paying only for birth and death would leave the present system roughly intact, except it would eliminate the borrowing.
 Better hurry up, interest rates are expected to rise.

 Leaving things roughly intact would assume research costs are lumped with treatment costs.
 Both offsetting costs might be projected to disappear in a century, although probably at variable speeds.
 Furthermore, providers of treatment and providers of research are only human; they tend to attack the most expensive diseases first, particularly focusing on painful and mortal conditions.
 That's only a rough approximation.
 Everybody has lobbyists, and Congress must take care to balance inputs against the goal: to reduce the net sum of research costs and treatment costs in the year 2000 dollars, by a fraction of a percent (?half a percent?) per year, and to keep that up for a century.